Argentina men's national ice hockey team: Amerigol LATAM Cup

 While the LATAM Cup is the only annual competition for Argentina, it is not an IIHF-sanctioned tournament, and therefore does not count towards Argentina's official international record.

-In 2018, 2019, and 2021, Argentina participated in the LATAM Cup tournament hosted by the Amerigol International Hockey Association.
+In 2018, 2019 and 2021, Argentina participated in the LATAM Cup tournament hosted by the Amerigol International Hockey Association.
 Due to the COVID-19 pandemic, there was no 2020 edition of the tournament.
 The event is hosted at the Florida Panthers Ice Den in Coral Springs, Florida.

 Argentina won against Brazil, Venezuela, and Mexico, before a semi-final elimination in 2018 and quarter-final eliminations in both 2019 and 2021.
 In the 2021 edition, Argentina was eliminated in double overtime by the eventual champions, Colombia.

+2023 version of the LATAM cup was played again in Coral Springs, Florida at the Florida Panthers Ice Den and for the first time the Argentina Men's Division 1 team captured GOLD placing 1st overall.
+Argentina went 5–0 through the whole tournament (wins against Greece 2x, Mexico & Lebanon 2x) and capped it off with a Double OverTime game-winning goal by Captain Owen Haiek.

 2022 Amerigol LATAM Spring Classic

-In March 2022, Argentina won their first ever championship in ice hockey national team competition at the 2022 Amerigol LATAM Spring Classic in Dallas, Texas.
+In March 2022, Argentina won their first ever championship in ice hockey national team competition at the 2022 Amerigol LATAM Spring Classic in Farmers Branch, Texas, a suburb of Dallas.
 Argentina was undefeated in this tournament.
 In the group phase, the team defeated Venezuela (11–3), recorded their first ever victory against Colombia (8–3), defeated Puerto Rico (4–2), and defeated Brazil (10–6).
 In the semi-finals, Argentina again defeated Venezuela (10–3), before winning the championship against Puerto Rico by a score of 6–3.
 The title win received significant mainstream press coverage in Argentina.